Prospective Ph.D. Students

 1. I'll give you lots of good music suggestions.
 For example, here's an incredible recording of an incredible string quartet.
 If this doesn't give you chills, I don't know what will.

-0. This very cute dog wants you to apply.
+0. This very cute dog (and lab mascot) wants you to apply.
 Don't make Mozzi sad!

 Check out the department's website to learn more about opportunities to do a PhD with me and my brilliant colleagues at Waterloo.
 (Please note that the funding/admission situation is currently much more favorable for Canadian applicants.)
 If you're interested in working with me, I would encourage you to contact me before applying.